Famiclone: Generation NEX

 The Generation NEX initially received a negative reception from user reviews and some game websites.
 Complaints were made regarding the console's compatibility with NES/Famicom games, which exhibited graphical and audio issues in some cases when played on the NEX.
 Critics also disliked the soft, squishy buttons on the redesigned controllers.
 The NEX's importer, Lik Sang, canceled its pre-orders in November 2005, following the console's poor reception.
 Reviewers for IGN gave a positive review.
 They considered the console an improved version of the original NES, while writing that the new counterpart did not present any noticeable graphic issues.
 Christopher Grant of Engadget was critical of IGN's review, noting that it did not address the compatibility issues brought up in other reviews.
 Grant wrote, "IGN devotes the majority of the review to the pretty packaging, nice design, and wireless controllers, glossing over the compatibility.
 Don't they know: it's the games, stupid."

 Shane Hirschman of CraveOnline reviewed the console a year after its release, and he also considered it an improvement over the original NES: "Given the Generation NEX's inexpensive price, high-quality, and efficient game play, gamers of all types will be pleased to see the NES is back and better than ever."
 Ben Kuchera of Ars Technica also reviewed the console a year after its release, and gave a mixed review.
 Kuchera found few issues involving graphics and audio, but he also considered the console's $60 price too high.
 Kuchera preferred the feel of the original NES controllers, and considered the wireless controllers too expensive as well.
 Kuchera subsequently wrote that the Generation NEX "muddies the image so badly" that "you're doing yourself a disservice by playing the games so compromised."

+My Arcade Micro Player

+Micro Player is a series of famiclone-based miniature arcade cabinets sold by dreamGEAR, a video game accessories company based in Torrance, CA, under the My Arcade brand.
+Several examples of game cabinets sold under this brand are Pac-Man, Dig Dug, Galaga, and Bubble Bobble.

+The cabinets feature artwork from the originals, and utilize licensed NES ports of the games included on them, with Nintendo copyright information removed.
+The mini arcade cabinets were relatively popular due to their low price.
+They also released consoles containing these games with a handheld form factor.

+DreamGEAR also manufactures several handheld consoles containing multicarts.
+However, since the consoles are sold in the US, they contain few pirated games, as to avoid legal action.
+The consoles instead contain various shovelware games by Chinese companies such as Nice Code Software, JungleTac, and Waixing Technology.
+Several variants contain licensed Data East games.